danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 signaling protocols are needed.

-However, this document provides a reference to digest the intended benefits for enabling collaborating between hosts and networks.
+However, this document provides a reference to digest the intended benefits for enabling collaborating of a host and its networks.
 These benefits are yet to be backed up with more evidence.
 Some experimental work would be reasonable to be endorsed by the IETF to solicit more feedback and collect assess the benefits under various setups.